 Your First Visit: Navigating Lukács Like a Pro

 Getting to Lukács is straightforward.
 Located on the Buda side at Frankel Leó út 25-29, it’s easily reachable by public transport.
-The most common way is to take the 4/6 tram to the Margit híd, budai hídfő (Margaret Bridge, Buda side) stop and walk a few minutes, or take trams 17 or 19 right to the Szent Lukács Gyógyfürdő stop directly in front.
+Take the 4/6 tram to the Margit híd, budai hídfő (Margaret Bridge, Buda side) stop and walk a few minutes north, or take trams 17 or 19 right to the Szent Lukács Gyógyfürdő stop directly in front.

 Ticket Prices